aarongilly/notes/content/4 Pillars of Toughness.md

 ---
 created: 2024-01-12
 tags:
+  - philosophy
 aliases:
 ---
 ## Ditch the facade, embrace reality.
 Know yourself.
 Embrace reality.

 ## Your Body is Smart, Listen to It
 Your feelings are telling you things.
 Get better at identifying and engaging with your emotions.
+Practice [[Interoception]].

 ## Respond, Don't React
 Be [[Presence]].
 Pay attention to your surroundings and your body.
 Consider your actions.